slowernews/wisdom-tldr/README.md

 <!--
 mainstream taste

-most people with good taste are young and poor.
 -->

 > *'Good taste is easy.
 What is challenging, is to be close to vulgarity.' -- Adam Caruso*

+> *'Most people with good taste are young and poor.'*

 > *'Art is just another form of screaming.'*